Minagoroshi/FriendSpamAPI-DesktopApp/README.md

 IF YOU ARE A USER -> To purchase a login dm tawp#0001 on discord (I will list it on my site in the coming days)

-IF YOU ARE A DEV WANTING TO INTEGRATE MY API INTO YOUR OWN PRODUCT/SERVICE -> Same process follows, api documnentation can be provided if requested upon purchase.
+IF YOU ARE A DEV WANTING TO INTEGRATE MY API INTO YOUR OWN PRODUCT/SERVICE -> Same process follows, api documentation can be provided if requested upon purchase.

 ## Usage
 This app is pretty straight forward to use, enter the login you paid for, userID of the user to spam, and avatar ID (Optional)